 - Sprinkle with cinnamon and serve

-Some like to add a pinch of salt as well – feel free to add it, if you feel they need it.
+- Some like to add a pinch of salt as well – feel free to add it, if you feel you need it.

 Keywords: sweet potatoes, yogurt, Mashed Sweet Potatoes